-You will choose a Wikipedia article from a list of articles identified in November 2019 or December 2019 as needing copyedits.
+You will choose a Wikipedia article from a list of articles identified as needing copyedits.
 You may choose any article to copyedit, provided that the article itself still includes a notice that it may require copyediting.
 The article you choose must be paragraph-like narrative text, meaning that the article should not be a list, timeline, or other short-form text.
 The article should also be at least 1000 words, excluding references.

 Deliverables and Deadlines

 - Due by Monday, February 8: An email to the instructor proposing the article

 you wish to copyedit.
 No two students may mark the same article, so do this as soon as

 - The URL to your chosen Wikipedia article marked as needing copyedits.